-- 1. Log on to the SMC server via the console port or in SSH. - 2.
-Edit the file /data/config/fwadmin-env.conf.local by adding the following line at the end: FWADMIN_ENABLED_CFGCHECK=false. - 3.
+- 1. Log in to the SMC server via the console of your hypervisor or in SSH. - 2.
+Edit the file /data/config/fwadmin-env.conf.local by adding the following line at the end: FWADMIN ENABLED CFGCHECK=false. - 3.
 Restart the server with the command nrestart fwadmin-server.

-4.3.2 Disabling check areas
+5.3.2 Disabling check areas